 Do I need to be a nurse?

 No there’s not a prerequisite such as being an RN.
-Being a woman is helpful.
-We believe every woman has life experience that will be invaluable in her becoming a midwife.
+We believe every person has life experience that will be invaluable in their becoming a midwife.
 This course provides a basic knowledge and skill base from which to go on and find clinical experience etc. It is unrelated to nursing.
-Although some students have go on to nursing school, and eventually become Certified Nurse Midwives, others have become (after clinical experience and other requirements) Certified Professional Midwives which is a credential unaffiliated with nursing.
+Although some students have gone on to nursing school, and eventually become Certified Nurse Midwives, others have become (after clinical experience and other requirements) Certified Professional Midwives which is a credential unaffiliated with nursing.
 Below is more information regarding becoming a CPM and our course.

-Specific to what your goal to be a certified nurse midwife (CNM), it’s important to know that our program prepares people to be direct-entry (non-nurse) midwives who are usually credentialed as certified professional midwives (CPMs) through the North American Registry of Midwives (NARM).
-NARM offers more information about their credentialing process through their website, which I believe is www.narm.org.
-Basically, there are two routes to qualifying to take NARM’s credentialing exam: one can go to a MEAC accredited school and then attend specific numbers of births and exams, or one can apply to take the exam after completing a portfolio process and the same specific numbers of births and exams.
+If your goal is to be a certified nurse midwife (CNM), it’s important to know that our program prepares people to be direct-entry (non-nurse) midwives who are usually credentialed as certified professional midwives (CPMs) through the North American Registry of Midwives (NARM).
+NARM offers more information about their credentialing process through their website, www.narm.org.
+Basically, there are two routes to qualifying to take NARM’s credentialing exam: one can go to a MEAC accredited school and then attend specific numbers of births and take the national exam, or one can apply to take the exam after completing a portfolio evaluation process (PEP) of courses (such as the MMA Basic Midwifery Course) and then attend specific numbers of births and take the national exam.

 What is the PEP process?

-PEP stands for Portfolio Evaluation Process (PEP). f you decide to become a Certified Professional Midwife (CPM) you will need to complete an apprenticeship period with a senior midwife who is a CPM or a CNM.
+PEP stands for Portfolio Evaluation Process (PEP).
+If you decide to become a Certified Professional Midwife (CPM) you will need to complete an apprenticeship period with a senior midwife who is a CPM or a CNM.
 You would work through a process called the Portfolio Evaluation Process (PEP).
-Through the PEP process you keep a portfolio of your education, skills experience and the work you complete and births/prenatals you attend during your apprenticeship.
-You submit this portfolio to NARM and once it is accepted you may sit for the NARM exam to attain the CPM credential.
+Through the PEP process you keep a portfolio of your education, skills experience and the work you complete and births/prenatals/postpartums you attend during your apprenticeship.
+You submit this portfolio to NARM and once it is accepted you may sit for the NARM national certification exam to attain the CPM credential.

 Am I guaranteed an apprenticeship at the end of the course?
-Like many midwifery schools we cannot guarantee you an apprenticeship locally.
-You will have a chance to meet many of the midwives in Massachusetts and get a sense of who might be ready to take on an apprentice.
-Apprenticeships can take years, so while most midwives take on apprentices, they might be in the midst of training one or more students.
+Like many midwifery schools we cannot guarantee you an apprenticeship.
+You will have a chance to meet many of the midwives in Massachusetts and get a sense of which preceptor midwives might be ready to take on an apprentice.
+Apprenticeships can take years, so while most preceptor midwives take on apprentices, they might be in the midst of training one or more students.
 Some students choose to travel for their training, which can mean relocating.
 But many students wait for openings and move forward with doula work, childbirth education and staying in touch with the midwifery community in their area.

 What is the midwives model of care?
 According to MANA The Midwifery Model of Care is based on the fact that pregnancy and birth are normal life events.
 The Midwifery Model of Care includes: monitoring the physical, psychological, and social well- being of the mother throughout the childbearing cycle; providing the mother with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support; minimizing technological interventions; and identifying and referring women who require obstetrical attention.
 The application of this woman-centered model has been proven to reduce the incidence of birth injury, trauma, and cesarean section.(MANA 5/15/96)